Our Nobel Prize winners

 Dr. Deisenhofer’s Nobel-winning research used X-ray crystallography to elucidate for the first time the three-dimensional structure of a large membrane-bound protein molecule.
 This structure helped explain the process of photosynthesis, by which sunlight is converted to chemical energy.
 The Royal Swedish Academy of Sciences, which awards the Nobel Prize, describes photosynthesis as the most important chemical reaction on earth.
 Dr. Deisenhofer’s ongoing work is helping UT Southwestern advance medical science at the molecular level, by determining the structures of proteins involved in disease.

 Alfred Gilman, M.D., Ph.D.

 Dr. Gilman’s Nobel-winning studies on “G proteins" discovered a major language that cells use to communicate, that is, how cells receive and respond to external stimuli, thus controlling the most fundamental processes in the human body.
 Like all of his fellow Nobel laureates at UT Southwestern, Dr. Gilman was less than 40 years old when he did the work for which he won the Nobel Prize.
 Great discoveries tend to come from young scientists.
-Former dean executive vice president for academic affairs, provost, and dean of UT Southwestern Medical School, he is now chief scientific officer of the Cancer Prevention and Research Institute of Texas (CPRIT).
-Through his leadership at CPRIT, Dr. Gilman ensures that grant monies awarded will go to research that leads to more effective therapeutics and potential cures to enhance the lives of cancer patients.
-He continues to serve UT Southwestern as regental professor of pharmacology.
+The former dean, executive vice president for academic affairs, provost, and dean of UT Southwestern Medical School died in December 2015.

 2011 Nobel Prize in Physiology or Medicine